tanmoythander/node-rest-server/README.md

 wait for it to be completed.
 It usually takes a minute or less to complete.
 It will download all the dependencies.

+### 4. Configure the database
+You will need to setup a mongodb database by your own.
+After setting up the database, go to the line 245 of [app.js](https://github.com/tanmoythander/node-rest-server/blob/master/app.js) and replace the **CONNECTION_URI** with your mongodb Connection URI.
+If you dont know your Connection URI please [check here](https://docs.mongodb.com/manual/reference/connection-string/).

-### 4. Now run the command
+### 5. Now run the command

 	npm start
 or,

 	node app.js

 It will serve the project on default port (3484).
+The documentation of the default API set can be found [here](https://tanmoythander.info/api/node-rest-server/).

 ## Developer Hint
+It's good to remember that, "./app.js" is the entry point to the app.

 ### Install nodemon
 run on any directory, recommended for development

-	sudo npm install -g nodemon
+	npm install -g nodemon

-### Now navigate to the project directory with cmd (terminal for mac)
+Now navigate to the project directory with cmd (terminal for mac) run the command

+	nodemon app.js

+or,

+	npm run dev

+It will serve the project and restart the app on any file change.

+### Build apidoc
+If you don't have apidoc installed as a global package,
 run the command

-	nodemon app.js
+	npm install -g apidoc

+Now navigate to the project directory with cmd (terminal for mac) run the command

+	npm run apidoc

-It will serve the project and restart on any file change It's good to remember that, "./app.js" is the entry point to the app.
+It will serve the project and restart the app on any file change.

 #### Please change your editor configuration like below before you start development